 Baby Milestones Occur Along Different Developmental Paths

-The baby product market is lousy with various flashcards, toys, and tools meant to help a kid reach both cognitive and physical developmental milestones.
-But parents should understand that these accouterments don’t hold some magic key to make their kids stranger, faster, or smarter any sooner.
-That’s largely dependent on the way their nervous system is developing.
+The baby-product marketplace is flush with flashcards, toys, and tools designed to help kids reach both cognitive and physical developmental milestones.
+But parents should understand that these products don’t have some developmental magic that will speed kids along toward physical and cognitive checkpoints.
+Kids can only develop skills on pace with how their nervous systems are developing.

 “The way the neurological and muscular system develops is from the top of the head to the toes,” Hollier notes.
 “Then it develops from the midline out to the fingertips.”
 This is why babies gain head control first, followed by control of their trunk to sit up, pull up and finally walk.